hyunsooda/LEC/README.md

 # How to run
 Navigate to the `tests/inputs` directory and run the command `./compile.sh`.
 The generated files will have a `*.ll` extension and can be found in the same directory.
-To instrument the LLVM IR file `int.ll` with an out-of-bounds access checker and generate a new LLVM IR file named `output.ll`, run the following command: ```stack run -- lec -i tests/inputs/int.ll -o output.ll```.
+To instrument the LLVM IR file `int.ll` with an out-of-bounds access checker and generate a new LLVM IR file named `output.ll`, run the following command: ```./run.sh tests/inputs/int.ll output.ll```.
 To run the instrumented binary, execute the command ```lli output.ll```.
 The output is as follows:
 ```console